-The Lanaryu Providence is Hryule’s largest region and is home to most some of the most memorable locations in Twilight Princess.
-One location in particular is quite small in relation to its home providence, but the mystery and intrigue surrounding it leaves a massive impact.
+The Lanaryu Providence is Hyrule’s largest region and is home to most some of the most memorable locations in Twilight Princess.
+One location, in particular, is quite small in relation to its home providence, but the mystery and intrigue surrounding it leave a massive impact.
 That place is the Hidden Village.

 Tingle’s Maps is a series in which we explore the endless lands of Hyrule in search of our favorite places in The Legend of Zelda.
 We’ll explore everywhere: the beautiful landscapes that make us put down the controller in awe; the deadly terrain that threatens Link with the harshest of elements; the bustling towns that bring the game to life; and the abandoned grounds that evoke peace and sadness.
 As well as the grand locales, we’ll also discover all the secret caves and hidden crevices that lie between.
 Let’s adventure!

 Why is this town deserted?
 Who was here?
 Why were they here to begin with?
 Top that off with the nearly two dozen Bulblins prowling around, and you’ve got the undivided attention and interest of anyone.

 If the first glance didn’t immediately suck you in, what follows definitely will.
 As you learned from Darbus before entering the village, there are at least twenty beasts hiding in the town, and you must take them out before you can learn any of the Hidden Village’s secrets.
 A cutscene plays out, panning and jumping to different parts of the town, showing monsters and the house you are supposed to reach after they are destroyed.

 As this happens, the music starts playing.
 You know the song I mean: “The Hidden Village” cements the fact that we get the chance to pretend Link is a hero in an American Western movie, and it’s amazing.
 (Note to staff: If anyone more musically inclined wants to do me a solid and write a Medli’s Melodies about this song, that’d be great.)